Lithium-ion batteries have a high energy density and must be treated with care to ensure safe operation and a long lifespan.

 Additional Lithium-ion Safety Information

-Always use a lithium-ion compatible balance charger when charging, attempting to use another type of charger will damage the battery.
-Make sure to keep it away from flammable materials and monitor the battery as it charges, discontinue charging if it becomes hot or changes in appearance.
+Only use a lithium-ion/polymer compatible balance charger to charge this battery, attempting to use another type of charger will damage the battery.
+The charger should have a balance charge function and be able to balance a lithium battery with 4 cells (4S).
+Make sure to keep it away from flammable materials and always monitor the battery as it charges, discontinue charging if it becomes hot or changes in appearance.

-Note that the maximum safe discharge rating is dependent on adequate cooling to keep the battery below 60°C. If used in an enclosed space without airflow, constant current draw must be decreased appropriately to to keep the battery at a safe temperature.
-For example, in a BlueROV2 we recommend keeping full throttle thruster bursts at 100% gain to no more than 30 seconds each to keep the battery at a safe temperature and allow it to cool.
+Note that the maximum safe discharge rating is dependent on adequate cooling to keep the battery below 60°C. If used in an enclosed space without airflow, constant current draw must be decreased appropriately to keep the battery at a safe temperature.

 Additional Lithium-ion Storage Information